LinaDona/LinaDona/README.md

-Simulation engineer for now, and I like cats.
+Currently an embedded systems engineer.
+I like cats, the blue sky, and the green trees.

 <!--
 **LinaDona/LinaDona** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.